kinjalagarwal1810/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding points: `addpoints`

+Adds points for a member in the loyalty program.

+Format: `addpoints n/MEMBER_NAME p/POINTS`

+* Adds the corresponding number of points for a memeber based on their name.
+* The points **must be a positive integer** 1, 2, 3, … 200

+Examples:
+* `addpoints n/John Doe p/50`

+### Clearing all entries : `clear`

+### Subtracting points: `subpoints`

+Subtracts points for a member in the loyalty program.

+Format: `subpoints n/MEMBER_NAME p/POINTS`

+* Subtracts the corresponding number of points for a memeber based on their name.
+* The points **must be a positive integer** 1, 2, 3, … [current number of points the member has currently]

+Examples:
+* `addpoints n/John Doe p/50`

 ### Clearing all entries : `clear`
 Clears all entries from the address book.

 Format: `clear`